Open In Colab Open in Kaggle

 The model is not perfect but it performs far better than chance.
 Let’s measure the character and the word error rates on this subject’s data.

-Fill in missing code to measure character and word error rates on this dataset.
+Your task is to fill in missing code to measure character and word error rates on this dataset.

 import torchmetrics.functional.text as fm